 Q: Were the breakout performances by NFL rookies Kenny Golladay, Tarik Cohen and Cooper Kupp flukes or do you think this is just the beginning?
 Asking for my fantasy football team.

-A: To answer the question, it depends.
+A: It depends.
 Two touchdowns is certainly not sustainable for wide receiver Golladay, but his targets are.
 As late as the second half, quarterback Matthew Stafford was Detroit’s leading rusher with one carry for 15 yards.
 The Lions are going to throw the ball a lot, and Golladay likely cemented himself as the third option in the passing game with room to grow.
 Either way, JJ Zachariason, fantasy analyst for numberFire, was probably right about ‘Babytron’ catching on by week five.
 He is definitely worth a bench stash on your fantasy football roster.

 Running back Tarik Cohen similarly will not continue to be the Chicago Bears’ leading rusher AND receiver.
 His production in the run game was the low volume, high variance kind and, on a day when he didn’t average 13.2 yards per carry, he likely would’ve had 15 to 20 rushing yards.
 However, 12 targets and eight catches in the passing game now seems sustainable.
 The Bears — who had a dearth of playmakers before the season ending injuries to wide receivers Cameron Meredith and Kevin White — cannot afford to keep a talent like Cohen off the field.
 Especially after starting running back Jordan Howard’s receiving woes continued with a crucial drop on third-and-goal late in the game.
 Expect continued work in the passing game and look to stash both him and Deonte Thompson on your benches.